ThomasBurch/ELEXIS-Hackathon/README.md

   # if you run it the first time or after modifying/regenerating JSON data
   npm run first-start
+  # on Windows there could be an error about vulnerable modules.
+You can use this command to override it temporarily.
+  npm audit fix --force

   # for starting it again
   npm run start
 ```